JiaoXianjun/BTLE/README.md

 ```
 -o --hop
 ```
-This will turn on data channel tracking (frequency hopping) after link setup information is captured in ADV_CONNECT_REQ packet.
+This will turn on data channel tracking (frequency hopping) after link setup information is captured in ADV_CONNECT_REQ packet on ADV channel.
 ```
 -f --freq_hz (need argument)
 ```